yuirsilva/portfolio/src/content/posts/rest-api-and-htmx.md

 </div>
 ```

-Notice how self-descriptive is the HTML response, the possible performant actions by the user is in the response itself, the client doesn't need a ternary operator to render the air quality, the "Close windows" button or whatever is attached in the response.
+Notice how self-descriptive the HTML response is, the possible performant actions by the user are within the response itself.
+The client doesn't need a ternary operator to render the air quality, the "Close windows" button or whatever is attached in the response.
 Again, the client only needs to know how to render HTML.

 For a bad air quality, we can have this: